Programming Lego Mindstorms EV3 with .NET API

-Programming the kit is very easy using Lego’s official graphical programming tool6.
+Programming the kit is very easy using Lego’s official graphical programming tool.
 You just have to drag and drop the components and fiddle with the parameters.
 Check out the following very basic application:

 I also added a similar implementation of the NXT-G program above.
 It’s a while loop which breaks when the value from the IR sensor is lower than 10.

 And voila!
-Here is a clever robot that senses the object in front of it and avoids the collision by stopping!
+Now my clever robot senses the object in front of it and avoids the collision by stopping!